Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory changes would harmonize with international regulations by incorporating changes from the 22nd edition of the United Nations Model Regulations on the Transport of Dangerous Goods.
-The proposed changes would include amendments to the dangerous goods marks, classification information, shipping names, packing requirements, and special provisions.
+The proposed regulations would harmonize with international regulations by incorporating changes from the 22nd edition of the United Nations Model Regulations on the Transport of Dangerous Goods.
+The proposed regulations would include amendments to the dangerous goods marks, classification information, shipping names, packing requirements, and special provisions.

 The changes would also update requirements for the transportation of dangerous goods by air, making them clearer and more specific to Canada’s needs.
 This includes modifications that would facilitate the transport of dangerous goods to and from remote locations.